CocoaPods/guides.cocoapods.org/source/making/getting-setup-with-trunk.html.md

 ### Deploying a library

-`pod trunk push [PATH]` will deploy your Podspec to Trunk and make it publicly available.
+`pod trunk push [NAME.podspec]` will deploy your Podspec to Trunk and make it publicly available.
 You can also deploy Podspecs to your own private specs repo with `pod repo push REPO [NAME.podspec]`.

 Deploying with `push`: